MeltingDiamond/TBMM/README.md

 -> 0.06 will include automatically downloading bibites when you install a mod, hide mods that are not made for the selected game version and bugfixes.

 0.06.1 Rewrite the code for TBMM.
 This is to make it easier to work with TBMM in the future and no new functionality will be added.
-Support for downloading mod data from dropbox will be added. (almost finished as of writing)
+Support for downloading mod data from dropbox will be added. (almost finished as of writing).

 0.06.2 Start to make TBMM modular.
 Example would be moving all networking into one file then importing the correct function into main py file when needed.
 No new functionality will be added here.

-0.06.3 TBMM will be open sourced and it is completely modularized.
+0.06.3 TBMM will be open sourced and it is mostly modularized.

-When version 0.07 is released TBMM will support mods that replaces the main dll but needs other files.
-Example of this is MoreMaterialsMod.
-Download BepInEx automatically to choosen location (Maybe install it automatically on the selected game path will not be able to choose location if this is the case)
+When version 0.07 is released TBMM will support BepInEx mods and download BepInEx automatically to choosen location (Maybe install it automatically on the selected game path, will not be able to choose location if this is the case)

-When version 0.08 is released TBMM will have reskin support and might add support for missing mods.
+When version 0.08 is released TBMM will support mods that replaces the main dll but needs other files.
+Example of this is MoreMaterialsMod and reskin support will be added.

 Version 0.09 will add support for at least 1 missing mod type if there are any.